Artists | Michael Rakowitz

 For the artist, his most gratifying moment with that project was when, after eight weekly sessions learning how to cook Iraqi food, the students at the Community Center proposed to teach Michael Rakowitz something about their families’ recipes since they now knew so much about Iraqi recipes.
 Most of them were of African American and Latino heritage.
 One of the students, Hyasheem, asked, “Do Iraqis make Southern fried chicken?”
 The artist answered that no, to his knowledge there was nothing like it in Iraqi cuisine.
 “Well, then let’s invent it,” the student said.
 It was awesome!
 He taught Michael how to do a shake-n-bake batter, and they used all the spices and herbs they’d learned about: cumin, sumac, a little tumeric, etc. And so, Iraqi fried chicken was born!

-Enemy Kitchen was exhibited at the Miami Art Space in the Wynwood Art District (Miami) for Art Basel Miami Beach.Funding for this project has been provided in part by the New York City Department of Cultural Affairs in partnership with The NYC Council, and the Milton and Sally Avery Foundation.
+Enemy Kitchen was exhibited at the Miami Art Space in the Wynwood Art District (Miami) for Art Basel Miami Beach in 2007.
+For this exhibition, Michael Rakowitz presented the history and documentation of the project; Iraqi food was served at opening night.
+The project also included the publication of a group of Iraqi recipe cards telling the story of the project, which are still available upon request.Funding for this project has been provided in part by the New York City Department of Cultural Affairs in partnership with The NYC Council, and the Milton and Sally Avery Foundation.